Specify CPU options for an Amazon EC2

 -

-Use the modify-instance-cpu-options command and specify the number
+the AWS CLI.
+Use the modify-instance-cpu-options command and specify the number of CPU cores

 --threads-per-core=2